 This guide will give you step-by-step instructions on how to replace a toilet ballcock fill valve.

 From underneath the tank, place a bucket under the retaining nut.
 Now remove the ballcock retaining nut with an adjustable wrench and take out the old ballcock assembly.

 • Attach a new cone washer to the new ballcock tailpiece and insert the tailpiece into the tank opening

 • Align the float arm socket in float arm will pass behind the overflow pipe.

 • Screw the float ball onto the float arm.

 Bend or clip the refill tube so that the tip is inside the overflow pipe.

-• Screw the mounting nut and the supply-type coupling nut onto the ballcock tailpiece and tighten it with an adjustable wrench.
+• Screw the mounting nut and the supply-line coupling nut onto the ballcock tailpiece and tighten it with an adjustable wrench.
 (Note: over-tightening the nut can crack the toilet tank.)

 • Turn on the water and check for leaks.

-The water level in the tank should be about ½ inch below the top of the overflow pipe, or align with the "full" line inside the tank.
+The water level in the tank should be about ½-inch below the top of the overflow pipe, or align with the marked "full" line inside the tank.